Fatihcill/Auto-Reloader/Readme.md

 2. Click the extension icon to open the popup.
 3. Enter the interval in seconds (e.g., 60) and click "Enable / Update".
 4. The extension badge should show "ON" for that tab.
 The page will reload after the set interval.
+5. Hover your mouse over the page to temporarily pause the countdown; move the mouse off the page (or out of the window) to resume.
 5. To stop auto-reloading for the current tab, click "Disable" in the popup.

 Permissions explained